 Manisha is a Fellow at London’s Newspeak House, where she is Director of the Future of Journalism network.
 The network brings together journalists and developers working on automation and security tools for reporters, including Reporters Without Borders, Committee to Protect Journalists, BellingCat, and BBC R&D. She is a Board member of the Race Beat, a national network of journalists of colour in the UK.

 In 2018, she was granted funding by the Communication and Media Research Institute at the University of Westminster to pursue a PhD.
-Her focus is augmentation of investigative journalism with AI, and why complete automation of investigative journalism is impossible.
+Her focus is automation and AI in investigative journalism.
 She has been invited to present her work by BBC News Labs and been a consultant for Al-Jazeera Media Labs.

 She guest lectures at the University of Westminster, specialising in media economy, history of the internet, and hackerculture.